FAQs about Design + Technology

 - How many shows do you do each season?

-The Department of Theatre, Drama and Contemporary Dance produces 10 fully-mounted productions each season—six plays, two musicals, and two full-length dance recitals, in addition to a four show summer season and special events.
+The Department of Theatre + Dance produces a robust production season consisting of plays, musicals, and full-length dance recitals.
+Additionally, there is a summer season and other special events.

 - Is the GRE required for admittance?